gmeghnag/omc/README.md

 [![GitHub Actions Build Status](https://github.com/gmeghnag/omc/actions/workflows/build.yml/badge.svg)](https://github.com/gmeghnag/omc/actions?query=workflow%3ABuild)

-Inspired by [omg tool](https://github.com/kxr/o-must-gather), with `omc` you can inspect a must-gather in the same way as we inspect a cluster with the oc command.
+Inspired by [omg tool](https://github.com/kxr/o-must-gather), with `omc` we can inspect a must-gather in the same way as we inspect a cluster with the oc command.

 The `omc` tool does not simply parse yaml files, it uses the official Kubernetes and OpenShift golang types to decode yaml files to their respective OpenShift resources.